-On August 11, 2023, and in concurrence with the award of the Lech East exploration concession, the Company issued 2,459,500 common shares and paid \$1,097 (EUR €750) to the former Genexco shareholders on the basis of meeting a predetermined milestone included in the contingent consideration for the Genexco acquisition discussed in Note 4 of the consolidated financial statements.
+On August 11, 2023, and in concurrence with the award of the Lech East exploration concession, the Company issued 2,459,500 common shares and paid \$1,097 (EUR €750) to the former Genexco shareholders on the basis of meeting a predetermined milestone included in the contingent consideration for the Genexco acquisition discussed in Note 6 of the Consolidated Financial Statements.

-On September 18, 2023, the Company's wholly owned subsidiary, was awarded a substantial multi-zone oil and natural gas exploration concession, Erlenwiese, spanning approximately 87 km2 in Western Germany, by the Hessen Ministry of Environment, Climate, and Energy, through its mining authority granted for an initial term of three years.
+On September 18, 2023, Genexco was awarded a substantial multi-zone oil and natural gas exploration concession, Erlenwiese, spanning approximately 87 km2 in Western Germany, by the Hessen Ministry of Environment, Climate, and Energy, through its mining authority granted for an initial term of three years.
 This event triggered the remaining milestone payments due of \$2,145 (EUR €1,500) and the issuance of 2,459,500 common shares (issued).

-On January 5, 2024, the Company and ADX amended the agreement to outline the Company's commitment to finance 50% of the Welchau-1 well expenses, up to \$7,300 (EUR €5,100), in exchange for increasing the Company's economic interest in the Welchau investment area to 25% from 20%.
-During the nine months ended September 30, 2024, the Company reached the revised well cost cap and as a result, the Company and ADX will cover their respective shares of 25% and 75% for the expenses related to the Welchau investment area.
-See Note 6 of the condensed interim consolidated financial statements.
+On January 5, 2024, the Company and ADX Energy Ltd. ("ADX") amended the agreement to outline the Company's commitment to finance 50% of the Welchau-1 well expenses, up to \$7,300 (EUR €5,100), in exchange for increasing the Company's economic interest in the Welchau investment area to 25% from 20%.
+During the year ended December 31, 2024, the Company reached the revised well cost cap and as a result, the Company and ADX covered their respective shares of 25% and 75% for the expenses related to the Welchau investment area.
+See Note 6 of the Consolidated Financial Statements.